13 Ways to Win Traffic With a Content Marketing Refresh

 Now for the hard part, how do you help Google understand what your site is about?

-If you haven't thought about keywords all year, it may be time to add some more to your content to improve search engine rankings.
-Our SEO team is happy to add new keywords into your content as part of an ongoing search engine optimization plan as well.
+Haven't thought about keywords all year?
+It may be time to add some more to your content to improve search engine rankings.
+Our SEO team is also happy to add new keywords to your content with an ongoing search engine optimization plan.

 13. Are You Featuring Any Information on Your Home Page?